maestersid/MySentiment/_Resources/README.md

 ## Requirements:
 1. Developer machine with native tooling
-2. (if iOS) Apple Developer Account and an iOS Device
+2. Source Code- [aka.ms/appcenterhackday](http://aka.ms/appcenterhackday) (fork this repo and clone to your own machine- inside the repo you will find folders for both iOS and Android apps)
-3. Source Code- [aka.ms/appcenterhackday](http://aka.ms/appcenterhackday) (fork this repo to your own personal one)
+3. (if iOS) Apple Developer Account
 4. VS Code (For Azure Functions work)
 5. Azure Subscription
 6. Optional- Headphones for videos/focused work